jgidi/cspsa.py/README.md

 optimizer = cspsa.SPSA(gains = cspsa.DEFAULT_GAINS, # Dictionary with the set of gain parameters
                        init_iter = 0, # Number of the initial iteration
-                       callback = cspsa.do_nothing, # A function to be called after each iteration, taking (iter, params). postprocessing = cspsa.identity, # A function to transform the parameters obtained after each iteration. second_order = False,  # If a second order update rule should be used. quantum_natural = False, # If quantum natural preconditioning should be used.
+                       callback = cspsa.do_nothing, # A function to be called after each iteration, taking (iter, params). apply_update = cspsa.np.add, # A function taking `guess` and `update`, and returning the guess for the next iteration second_order = False,  # If a second order update rule should be used. quantum_natural = False, # If quantum natural preconditioning should be used.
 Incompatible with `second_order`.
                        scalar: bool = False,   # If a scalar approximation should be used when computing with `second_order` or `quantum_natural`.